arrestoteles/lab-4-path-finder/README.md

     private class PQEntry

-To work, A* needs a *distance heuristic*, which is an educated guess of the distance between two nodes.
+To work, A* needs a *distance heuristic*, an educated guess of the distance between two nodes.
 This requires some additional insight into the problem, so the heuristics are different for different types of graphs and problems.
 Our graph API (the interface **DirectedGraph**) provides this heuristic in the form of the method `guessCost`, which takes two nodes as argument and returns a cost estimate: